 - Acquisitions are not just for large businesses.
-Small businesses can use them to gain competitive advantage over other companies.
+Small businesses can use them to gain a competitive advantage over other companies.

 - Acquisitions are used to expand the customer reach of a business and are generally much cheaper than growing through extensive and expensive marketing work.

-- Mergers are used to make the business more comprehensive for its customers (i.e. finding new products to sell to gain more clients).
+- Mergers are used to make the business more comprehensive for its customers (i.e. finding new products to sell in order to gain more clients).

 When large businesses engage in mergers and acquisitions, they do so because they want to gain a competitive advantage in areas such as:

 - Acquiring new customers